AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 Instead it creates an `.rpmnew` file next to the original.
 This means you'll miss some changes you might have wanted and created more garbage in your configuration folders.

 i.e. The RPM during update installation will look at `httpd.conf` if it's in the `unaltered` state it will *replace* the file and you'll get the vital updates.
-If the `httpd.conf` was `altered` then it *won't replace* the file and instead it will create a reference file called `httpd.conf.rpmnew` and the much desired fixes will be in that file that doesn't apply on service start up.
+If the `httpd.conf` was `altered` then it *won't replace* the file and instead it will create a reference file called `httpd.conf.rpmnew` and the many desired fixes will be in that file that doesn't apply on service start-up.

-Enterprise Linux was setup properly to handle this use case in a better way.
+Enterprise Linux was set up properly to handle this use case in a better way.
 They give you areas in which you can extend or override the defaults they set for you.
 Inside the base installation of httpd you'll find the file `/etc/httpd/conf/httpd.conf`, and it has syntax in it like:

 ```
 Include conf.modules.d/.conf